-Auburn students have the opportunity to live with a Spanish family or in a self-catered apartment.
+Auburn students have the opportunity to live with a Spanish family.
 Housing accommodations are a key element to the success of any study or work abroad experience.
-All placements typically have WIFI access and include reasonable use of utilities.
+All placements typically have WiFi access and include reasonable use of utilities.
 Housing assignments are communicated prior to arrival in the form of a housing sheet and are designed to match the needs and expectations of each program participant.
-The detailed information in our housing sheets describe the housing accommodation, amenities, occupants, location, description of the neighborhood and a distance chart to local points of interest.
+The detailed information in our housing sheets describe the housing accommodation, amenities, occupants, location, description of the neighborhood, and a distance chart to local points of interest.

 You will have the opportunity to explore streets built by Rome for its victorious legions.
 The city of Itálica just a few miles outside Seville is the birthplace of the two first emperors (Trajan and Adrian).
 You may also visit the minarets and port-defense towers dating back to Seville's Moorish 12th and 13th centuries.
 The multiple churches in the city show signs of the Middle Ages and the importance of the Catholic faith.
 Seville, where Christopher Columbus is buried, was the port of the world during the XVI century and is the home of the Indian Archives.
 If you wish to learn more about modern and contemporary history, the city is full of old pavilions from the Iberoamerican Exposition of 1929 and the Universal Exposition of 1992.

-Seville has an active community of students at the University of Seville, where Auburn students can join a language exchange program to meet locals, and participate in games, music events, theatrical clubs creative writing groups and competitive sports events such as men's and women's soccer, volleyball and basketball.
+Seville also has an active community of students at the University of Seville, where Auburn students can join a language exchange program to meet locals, and participate in activities sponsored by the host institution.

 Contact the Faculty Director listed at the top of the page with any program specific questions.